England will beat Netherlands and play France in Euro 2024 final - but Harry Kane must start, says Paul Merson

 Drop him at your peril.
 When people start talking about Kane being dropped, it's crazy talk.

-Marc Guehi will be incredibly unlucky is he doesn't get straight back in [after serving his one-game suspension].
+Marc Guehi will be incredibly unlucky if he doesn't get straight back in [after serving his one-game suspension].

 Ezri Konsa did well [against Switzerland], but I'd go with Guehi.
 We've got short memories, in the group stages Guehi was our best player.